axelarnetwork/axelar-contract-deployments/stellar/README.md

 ts-node stellar/contract.js transfer-operatorship [contract-name] [new-operator]
 ```

-## Deploy Stellar Asset Contract
+## Create Stellar Asset Contract

-The deploy-stellar-asset-contract command allows you to deploy a Stellar asset contract through the Token Utils contract.
+The create-stellar-asset-contract command allows you to deploy a Stellar asset contract through the Token Utils contract.
 This creates a smart contract wrapper for an existing Stellar classic asset, enabling it to be used within the Stellar ecosystem.
 The command validates the asset parameters and returns the deployed contract's address.

 #### Usage